Ten Things to Do at MSU (Without Having to Go to Class!)

 Sit back and enjoy the wonders of the universe in the sky theatre.

-This is the iconic 104-ft bell tower where carillonneurs play noontime recitals and legends tell of first kisses at midnight and engagements in the shadow of the tower.
+This is the iconic 104-ft bell tower where carillonneurs play noontime recitals and legends tell of first kisses at midnight and engagements in the tower's shadow.
 Did you know that it is said that a Spartan is destined to marry their sweetheart if they kiss under Beaumont Tower?